madurimanoj/git-login-api/README.md

 [Live](https://shipt-github-user-search.herokuapp.com/)

 ## Architecture
 When I get a take-home coding challenge asking for an SPA, I usually use React.
-It's the framework I'm most comfortable in, and with increasing frequency it's the one in use wherever I happen to be applying to.
+It's the framework I'm most comfortable in, and with increasing frequency it's the one in use wherever I happen to be applying.
 That being said, my immediate feeling on reading the spec was that the app hardly required anything the size of React.
 I considered using Vue or Cycle, among others, but ultimately decided to forego frameworks altogether and wire it together with a handful of smaller libraries I grabbed of the shelf.

 ## Managing State: RxJS